Runbook

 return val

-"""Recursively canonicalize plan tree nodes."""
+"""Recursively canonicalize a plan tree node."""

 if isinstance(node, dict):